-Canada, U.S. make progress in bid to save NAFTA, no deal yet: sources
+Canada, U.S. make progress in bid to save NAFTA, no deal yet - sources

 The two sides are talking continuously by phone and a Canadian government source said the tone of the negotiations was positive and intense.

-"It's unwise to put the horse before the cart -- the fact talks are still going on shows there are issues to be settled.
+"The fact talks are still going on shows there are issues to be settled.
 A deal is not necessarily going to happen," said the source, who requested anonymity given the sensitivity of the situation.

+Trump's trade and manufacturing adviser Peter Navarro, speaking on Saturday to Fox News, struck an upbeat tone on the progress of talks.

+"Most of the big issues are solved with Canada," Navarro said, adding it would be "a great deal for all three countries."

 Trump blames NAFTA for causing U.S. manufacturing jobs to move to low-wage Mexico and is demanding major changes.

+"We've made the deal with Mexico, and it's a great deal for both countries," Trump said.

+The office of Canadian Prime Minister Justin Trudeau declined to comment on Saturday's talks.
+A spokesman for USTR did not respond to requests for comment on the talks.

-A second Ottawa source - who also asked to remain anonymous - said the two sides were still trying to work out disagreements over a dispute resolution mechanism that Canada says is vital and the United States wants to scrap.
+A second Ottawa source said the two sides were still trying to resolve disagreements over a dispute resolution mechanism that Canada says is vital and the United States wants to scrap.

-In exchange for a compromise on the mechanism, the government of Prime Minister Justin Trudeau is set to bow to a U.S. demand to offer significantly more access to Canada's protected dairy market, said the source.
+In exchange for a compromise on the mechanism, Ottawa is set to bow to a U.S. demand to offer significantly more access to Canada's protected dairy market, said the source.

+A third source familiar with the negotiations said the idea of a link between dispute resolution and dairy access was not currently being discussed.

-This could cause problems for Trudeau, since the politically influential Canadian farming lobby says it opposes any concessions.
-Government insiders say it is likely Ottawa would have to offer significant compensation.
+Opening up the dairy market could cause problems for Trudeau, since the influential farming industry opposes the idea.
+The Dairy Farmers of Canada lobby group did not respond to a request for comment.

+The agreement would allow the United States to impose tariffs of up to 25 percent on vehicles above the cap.
+The USTR's office reached out to automakers over the weekend to seek input about how the cap will work and how the vehicle quota will be apportioned, an auto industry executive briefed on the matter said.

+One big uncertain question for U.S. and foreign automakers is whether U.S. tariffs on Canadian steel will be lifted.

-A deal had looked unlikely on Wednesday when, after a month of slow-moving discussions, Trump indicated he was fed up with Trudeau, who has insisted he will not sign a bad deal.
+A NAFTA deal had looked unlikely on Wednesday when, after a month of slow-moving discussions, Trump indicated he was fed up with Trudeau, who has insisted he will not sign a bad deal.
+[L2N1WC0VA]

 But late on Thursday, U.S. officials reached out to Canada to ask for details of Ottawa's negotiating demands and where it might be able to make compromises, Reuters reported.